 - Based on the semi-quantitative FFQ, there were no differences between these groups in height or weight or change in height, weight or body mass index

-- Cross-sectional results: Baseline body mass index was approximately 5% greater in the group consuming less than 30 calories from total fat (0.01<P<0.05).
+- Cross-sectional results: Baseline BMI was approximately 5% greater in the group consuming less than 30 calories from total fat (0.01<P<0.05).
 This difference was of small magnitude, was marginally significant, was in the opposite direction of the expected reduction of stature among children eating a reduced-fat diet and was one of many comparisons (17.5 vs. 16.6, P<0.05 using FFQ).
 No significance difference was noted using 24-hour recall.

 - Children who consumed a diet lower in total fat density also consumed significantly less total calories, saturated fat, cholesterol, calcium and phosphorus.
 On the other hand, children who consumed a diet lower in total fat density consumed significantly more carbohydrates, iron, thiamine, niacin and vitamins A and C.